Paris Plages, July

 Marche des Fiertés (Pride)

-Late June’s colourful Saturday-afternoon Marche des Fiertés (www.gaypride.fr) celebrates Gay Pride with a march that incorporates over-the-top floats and outrageous costumes, and crosses Paris via Le Marais.
+Late June’s colourful Saturday-afternoon Marche des Fiertés (www.inter-lgbt.org) celebrates LGBT Pride with a march that incorporates over-the-top floats and outrageous costumes, and crosses Paris via Le Marais.

 Paris Jazz Festival

-Jazz concerts swing every Saturday and Sunday afternoon in the second half of June and throughout July in the Parc Floral de Paris during the Paris Jazz Festival (www.parisjazzfestival.fr).
+Jazz concerts swing every Saturday and Sunday afternoon from late June to mid-July in the Bois de Vincennes' Parc Floral de Paris during the Paris Jazz Festival (www.parisjazzfestival.fr).

 La Goutte d’Or en Fête